minprog/app-studio/info/10 Syllabus.md

 | exercises | 20% |
 | projects  | 80% |

-## Deadlines

-For both exercises and projects, there are six weekly deadlines.
+For both exercises and projects, there are six weekly deadlines:

 | no |    deadline |
 | -: | ----------: |